Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: System Model

 \subsubsection{Edge processing}

-With UL-based association, when the MU is connected to different BSs in UL and DL, the offloaded application can be processed at either one of the associated BSs.
-Accordingly, we distinguish the following two decoupled cases.
+With UL-based association, i.e., when the MU is connected to different BSs in UL and DL, the offloaded application can be processed at either one of the associated BSs.
+Accordingly, we distinguish the following two cases for edge processing:

-\textit{(i) UL Cloudlet processing time:} The time needed to process the offloaded task at the uplink cloudlet or $k$th tier BS is written as
+\textit{(i) UL Cloudlet processing time:} The time needed to process the offloaded task at the UL cloudlet or $k$th tier BS is written as

 We emphasize here that the expression in (26) is used to calculate the execution time for any association case that can result from decoupled access, i.e., $k=M$ and $k=S$ in UL, since in both cases the processing takes place at UL cloudlet.
 Therefore, it is natural for (26) to have similar expression to the coupled access execution time in (19).
 This is a direct result from the fact that decoupling the DL transmission from UL has no effect on the processing time when computations are performed at the BS to which MU are connected in UL.
 However, with DL cloudlet processing, the execution time need more careful consideration as discussed next.